Mortgage protection insurance is not just another sales job.

 Ben is a “performance coach” who has mentored more than 150 financial professionals who became MDRT qualifiers and more than 20 who achieved the prestigious Top of the Table award.

 That’s over $25,000,000 in commissions earned.

-And, the coaching system I’m referring to is completely free.
+And, the mental toughness book I’m referring to is free.

-Ben is a performance coach for many of the top athletes in the world playing in the NFL, MLB and PGA as well as a New York Times best-selling author.
+Ben is a performance coach for many of the top MDRT insurance producers, athletes playing in the NFL, MLB and PGA as well as a New York Times best-selling author.